Apple Unveils New IPhones for Faster 5G Wireless Networks

 The iPhone models unveiled Tuesday will launch at different times.
 The iPhone 12 and 12 Pro will be available starting Oct.
 23; the Mini and the Pro Max will follow on Nov.
 13.

-That compresses Apple's window for building up excitement heading into the holiday season.
+That compresses Apple's window for building up excitement heading into the key holiday season.

-Updates in the new phones mostly amount to “incremental improvements” over predecessor iPhones, technology analyst Patrick Moorhead said, referring to 5G capabilities and the camera upgrades on the Pro.
-But he suggested that if carriers build out their 5G networks fast enough, it could launch a “supercycle” in which large numbers of people buy new 5G-capable phones.

-The economic pain caused by the global pandemic and accompanying job losses may restrain that buying impulse, said mobile expert Carolina Milanesi of the firm Creative Strategies.

 Although other parts of Apple’s business are now growing more rapidly, the iPhone remains the biggest business of a technology juggernaut currently worth about $2 trillion, nearly double its value when stay-at-home orders imposed in the U.S in mid-March plunged the economy into a deep recession.